rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 The `reduce_into` algorithm has
 [precedent in the Thrust library](https://nvidia.github.io/cccl/thrust/api_docs/algorithms/reductions.html).
-Its performance advantange is that the algorithm can write its result directly to special memory associated with parallel execution, such as accelerator memory or a NUMA (Non-Uniform Memory Access) domain where the algorithm's threads run.
+Its performance advantage is that the algorithm can write its result directly to special memory associated with parallel execution, such as accelerator memory or a NUMA (Non-Uniform Memory Access) domain where the algorithm's threads run.